davebenson/doom4-walkthrough/README.md

 They are literally pink.
 The Spectres are essentially camoflaged Pinkies.
 They blend into their surroundings.

 I suggest using Super Shotgun, Chainsaw, Gauss Cannon on these guys.
 But really, any weapon will work.

+Their tail/backside is their weakness.
+A single well-aimed up-close Super Shotgun blast to the base of the tail will usually kill it.
+(Two such shots definitely will, but most of the time the Pinky will start moving before you can get a second shot)

 ### Mancubi and Cyber-Mancubi
 These large (obese) demons shoot damaging fireballs.
 The Cyber-Mancubi are somewhat more annoying because their shots leave a toxic (green) residue that you must avoid (it only lasts a few seconds).